awsdocs/amazon-ecr-user-guide/doc_source/image-scanning-enhanced.md

 For troubleshooting details for some common issues when scanning images, see [Troubleshooting image scanning issues](image-scanning-troubleshooting.md)\.

-### To retrieve image scan findings \(AWSManagement Console\)<a name="image-scanning-enhanced-describe-scan-findings-console"></a>
+### To retrieve image scan findings \(AWS Management Console\)<a name="image-scanning-enhanced-describe-scan-findings-console"></a>

-Use the following steps to retrieve image scan findings using the AWSManagement Console\.
+Use the following steps to retrieve image scan findings using the AWS Management Console\.

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/repositories](https://console.aws.amazon.com/ecr/repositories)\.